material-motion/material-motion/concepts/runtimes.md

 A Transaction instance provides methods for registering Intention to a Runtime.

 Intentions can be added to a target.
+Intentions will be associated with the Target indefinitely.
+(TODO: Explore Intentions that can be "removed" upon fulfillment).

     class Transaction
       function addIntention(Intention, to: Target)

     transaction.addIntention(intention, to: target)

+Named Intentions can be added to a target.
+If an Intention with the same name already exists for a target, the old Intention is first removed and the new Intention is set.

+    class Transaction
+      function setIntention(Intention, withName: String, to: Target)

+    transaction.setIntention(intention, withName: name, to: target)

 After the Director registers its Intentions, the Runtime creates a collection of Actors that are able to fulfill the contract of the Intentions.